zimeon/ocfl-py/README_using_bags.md

 INFO:root:Created OCFL object info:bb123cd4567 in /tmp/obj
 ```

-Now that we have the object `/tmp/obj` it is of course valid and looking inside we see `v1` with the expected 2 content files:
+Now that we have the object `/tmp/obj` it is of course valid.
+Looking inside it we see `v1` with the expected 2 content files:

 ```
 (py38) simeon@RottenApple ocfl-py> ./ocfl-validate.py /tmp/obj